Pedziwiatrr/Gym-Workout-Tracker/README.md

 ---
 ## Project Overview

-> A full-stack social fitness tracker designed to log workouts, visualize progress, and connect with friends.
+A full-stack social fitness tracker designed to log workouts, visualize progress, and connect with friends.

->
-> This project combines detailed workout logging with a motivational social feed, allowing users to track their progress, compete on leaderboards, and share their fitness journey.
+This project combines detailed workout logging with a motivational social feed, allowing users to track their progress, compete on leaderboards, and share their fitness journey with others.

 ---